Scroll to content

 • The distribution of food collected in during Harvest festival to the needy and elderly in the local community encourages moral understanding by valuing all members of society.

-• Educational visits, in particular residential visits to Condover Hall, Shropshire (Year 6) involve the development of many social skills for pupils.
+• Educational visits, in particular residential visits involve the development of many social skills for pupils.

 • A range of musical, artistic and creative performances (such as the Year 6 production, EYFS Christmas production, brass band and orchestra, Musical Theatre Club) provide opportunities for pupils to develop social skills through team working, and also promote cultural appreciation and reflection of artistic, music and thespian talents.

 • Sports teams necessitate social development by sharing effort and endeavour in order to succeed.
-(Through Healthy Together - participation in competitions and inclusion festivals).
+(Participation in competitions and inclusion festivals).

 • The Outdoor Working Party have been working on environmental improvements to our small playground (including designing a wildlife garden, reflective corner, art/book shed and placing a grant application for their ideas) thereby utilising and developing their social skills to work collaboratively.